TempusOwl/dok-test/content/en/docs/essentials/expections-and-conduct/index.md

 ## Conduct

 - Never cheat or engage with additional partners in an exclusive dynamic.
-- Never openly talk/brag about your BDSM relationship by name-dropping your partner with others unless that is agreed upon.
+- Never openly talk/brag about your BDSM relationship by name-dropping your partner with others, unless that is agreed upon.
 People often expect some anonymity and privacy in BDSM as not to affect their personal and/or professional life.
 - See out and learn safety concerns for any kink you wish to practice on someone (or have done on yourself).
 - Never stop learning, we are all students in this big world.
 Always come in with an open mind and ears.
 - Never take screenshots, photo images, videos, or refer to someone being inside what could be perceived as the BDSM community, for the same reason above.